 The beacon shall then transmit 59 bursts at nominally 30 second intervals.
-The time between the start of two successive transmissions shall be randomized with uniform distribution around the stated nominal value, so that intervals between the start of two successive transmissions are randomly distributed over ± 5 seconds.
+The time between the start of two successive transmissions (T_R) shall be randomized with uniform (flat) distribution around the stated nominal value, so that intervals between the start of two successive transmissions are randomly distributed over ± 5 seconds.
+The standard deviation over the 59 successive bursts of T_R shall be greater than 2.5 seconds.
+The minimum value of T_R observed over the 59 successive bursts shall be between 25.0 and 25.2 seconds, the maximum value of T_R observed over the 59 successive bursts shall be between 34.8 and 35.0 seconds.